Maintaining Diamond Pipeline Integrity

 - The volumes of diamonds processed as large volumes of melee will require different automation than small numbers of larger stones.

-For companies that handle melee sized goods, you may wish to refer to De Beer’s Melee Assurance Protocol for guidance.
+For companies that handle melee sized goods, you may wish to refer to the De Beers Melee Assurance Protocol for guidance.